jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 [Source Sara Sabour, Nicholas Frosst, Geoffrey Hinton](https://arxiv.org/pdf/1710.09829.pdf)

+> Routing a capsule to the next layer capsule based on such similarity is called Routing-by-agreement.

 In max pool, we only keep the most dominating (max) features.
 Capsules maintain a weighted sum of features from the previous layer.
 Hence, it is more suitable in detecting overlapping features. (for example detecting multiple overlapping digits in the handwriting)

 ### Loss function (Margin loss)